 Steven has always liked a bit of a Latin mambo rhythm ("Bitter Fruit" from "Freedom - No Compromise") and he gives us that with the suitably upbeat groove of "Party Mambo!".
 He contributes an excellent guitar solo on this one.
 Time now for some Southside Johnny meets Bruce Springsteen in Asbury Park?
 You bet.
 "Love Again" takes us right back to 1977-78.
 Great stuff.
 If you loved the music Steven, Bruce and Johnny did in that period, you will love this, right down to the obligatory Clemons-esque blaring saxophone solo.
 The ghost of the big man is alive on this track.
 "Vortex" is an atmospheric number that owes a bit to the "Blaxploitation" soundtracks of the mid-seventies.
 It is a funky rock number with some evocative strings and brass.
 It also features some Bobbi Humphrey-influenced flute.

 Then we get an unadulterated, horn-driven glorious slice of Asbury Park-ism in the wonderful “A World Of Our Own”.
 Full of boardwalk romantic lyrics and “sha-na-na” backing vocals.
 When I was in my early twenties I would have absolutely loved this to distraction.
 Now, at sixty, it gives me a warm, nostalgic glow but it doesn’t reach me as it would when I was falling in love every other week.
 Oh, what the heck, when I hear those horns, saxophones and the Ronettes-style melody, I love it.
 Good old Steve.
 He is taking me higher and higher.
 By the end of it I feel quite emotional.
 The whole track is incredibly like the music Van Zandt wrote and produced for Southside Johnny from 1976-78 as well, it could almost be him and his band, The Asbury Jukes.

 "Gravity" has an insistent, semi-funky beat with some strange, sonorous backing vocals.
-It has that slightly disco feel to it that Southside Johnny used a lot in the eighties, complete with synthesiser riffs.
+It has that slightly disco feel to it that Southside Johnny also used a lot in the eighties, complete with synthesiser riffs.
 "Soul Power Twist" is a lively, horn-driven piece of rock and soul of the sort that popluated the two albums Springsteen produced for Gary "US" Bonds in the early eighties.
 “Superfly Terraplane” is also very Southside-inspired in its rock’n’roll meets blues rock sweaty beat, as used on Southside's first, Van Zandt-produced, album.
 It even finds time for some Mariachi-style brass in amongst the frantic, full-on attack.